 Are you having a hard time deciding whether or not use a weekly spread in your bullet journal?
 Hand drawn weekly spreads can be time consuming to set up and maintain.
 Plus, using a weekly spread is sometimes thought to oppose the original bullet journaling system, created by Ryder Carroll, which uses monthly and daily logging.
 However, bullet journaling is a flexible system and it’s ok to customise your journal to suit your needs.
 A well designed weekly spread can bring structure to your bullet journal, improve productivity and provide a satisfying creative outlet.
 Today I’m sharing some practical ways to use a bullet journal weekly spread.

 Have you grabbed your free printable planner kit?
-Click the link below to get yours delivered straight to your inbox.
+Click the link below to get access to my free Planner Lovers Resource Library.
 This exclusive printable kit contains pretty box-style planner stickers, super cute co-ordinating mini note-paper, two gorgeous mandalas to colour AND a sheet of hand drawn banners and doodles!
 This kit is bang on trend and perfect no matter what type of planner you are using.
 Today I’m sharing tips and ideas for printing these goodies and decorating your planner, diary or notebook.

 Track your moods throughout the month to learn more about yourself and achieve better health.
 My free printable mood tracker for the Bullet Journal is a fun way to keep track of your moods.
 As you colour-in your tracker you will recognise patterns in your moods, and learn about the positive and negative influencers that trigger a particular mood.
 Today I’m sharing my free printable mood tracker along with tips for how to use the tracker, and the benefits of tracking your moods in the Bullet journal.